Home Improvement Ideas to Increase Your Home’s Value

-f.
-Heating and A/C. Nothing says home value like a good-working heating and A/C unit.
-Change air duct filters monthly or quarterly, depending upon your usage and the type of filters you use.
-Hire a service or maintain your heating and cooling unit to make sure that it is functioning properly so it will be ready when you need to use it.

 i.
-Bugs and Pests.
-Get rid of ants, silverfish, roaches, and other pests upon first noticing them.
+Bugs and pests.
 Research online for a safe and effect way to eliminate pests, depending on the type you have, to keep your family and your pets safe.
 Consult with an exterminating service, if you’re not sure how.

 One of the best home improvements to increase home value is maintaining your lawn.
 Mow your lawn every week or two, depending upon the time of year and your geographical location.
 Fertilize it and treat it for pests and fungus during the fall and spring.
 You can train your outside plants and trees by trimming and pruning them, which will make your property more attractive.
 Make it a family home improvement practice to plant colorful potted flowers around your property to give it curb appeal.
 Purchase outdoor lighting or solar lights to highlight your home’s entrance and plants around your property.
 Power-wash or clean your fence regularly and make sure that your gate’s locks are in working order.
 Consider planting colorful and attractive bushes or shrubs around your fence, or adding a trellis with flowering plants or vines.

-**Second draft**